 - It decreases the spinal atrophy between 25-50%.

-6. A weightlifting belt reduces the stress being inserted on the lower back while carrying out weightlifting exercises
+5. Reduction of stress on the lower back while carrying out weightlifting exercises

-By taking into account the use of a weightlifting belt, one can carry out weightlifting exercises in a more protected and secure way.
-By wearing a weightlifting belt, the pressure inside the abdomen of the user undergoes a remarkable increase, which causes the stress being exerted on the lower back to undergo a measurable decrease.
+Using a belt, you can carry out weightlifting exercises in a protected and secure manner.
+As the pressure inside the abdomen of the user undergoes a remarkable increase, which causes the stress being exerted on the lower back to undergo a measurable decrease.

-A weightlifting belt provides the user with a lot of benefits, including the maintenance of the appropriate structure of the back.
-This means that wearing a weightlifting belt will improve and enhance the back posture of the user which will ultimately maintain the back position and form of the weightlifter.
+Wearing a belt will improve and enhance the back posture of the user which will ultimately maintain the back position and form of the weightlifter.

-As a better option, it is recommended that weightlifters wear weightlifting belts because these belts keep the muscles of the weightlifter warm and help in smooth carrying out of the exercise.
+Inconsistent gaps between the reps can sometimes present a challenge to smoothly resume the exercise as muscles start to cool down.
+As a better option, it is recommended that lifters wear belts because they keep their muscles warm and help in smoothly carrying out of the exercise.

-By wearing a weightlifting belt, the performance of the spinal erector muscles is increased, which further supports the lower back of the weightlifter while lifting heavyweights.
+By wearing a belt, the performance of the spinal erector muscles is increased, which further supports the lower back of the weightlifter while lifting.
 This enhanced performance of the spinal erector muscles enables the lower back to produce a decreased quantity of force while performing a lift.

-It has been observed that some people find themselves more comfortable and protected while carrying out weightlifting practices if wearing a weightlifting belt than those who do not wear any such belts.
-This feeling plays a significant part in improving their performance and raising their results.
+It has been observed that some people find themselves more comfortable and protected while carrying out weightlifting practices if wearing a belt than those who do not wear belt.
+Just like some people are more confident while driving with safety belt is on.
+This feeling plays a significant part in improving the performance and results.

 The effectiveness of weight-belts during multiple repetitions of the squat exercise view

-As per research studies, it has been found out that those who wear weightlifting belts are less likely to suffer any abnormal spinal flexion, spinal extension, and spinal lateral flexion.
-These movements basically refer to the forward bending of the spine, backward bending of the spine, and sideward bending of the spine, respectively.
+As per research studies, it has been found out that those who wear belts during lifting are less likely to suffer any abnormal spinal flexion, spinal extension, and spinal lateral flexion.
+These movements basically refers to forward, backward and sideward bending of the spine, respectively.

-Other than this function, a weightlifting belt causes a rise in hip flexion and knee flexion.
+Other than this function, it causes a rise in hip flexion and knee flexion.
 This makes it possible to lift the weight by using your legs more than by using your back, which is the correct biomechanical position one must opt for while lifting anything from the ground.

-13. A weightlifting belt improves the activity of the muscles ultimately promoting muscle growth
+12. It improves the muscles activity ultimately promoting muscle growth

-Having increased muscular activity while carrying out heavy exercises will benefit the user in the long run.
-This happens because it will lead to better muscle growth in the future.
+Use of belt, helps activate the quadriceps muscles and the hamstring muscles.
+Having increased muscular activity while carrying out heavy exercises benefit the user in the long run, ultimately leading to better muscle growth.

 How to use weightlifting belts?